 The area on the left is a list of files that you are currently editing.
-In Figure 5, (Untitled) appears in this area because there is no file associated with the empty editing window.
+In Error!
+Reference source not found., (Untitled) appears in this area because there is no file associated with the empty editing window.
 You can edit several files at once, and click on a file name in the list to move between files.

 The area at the bottom has three views indicated by the "tabs": Interactions, Console, and Compiler Output.
-You can move from one view to the other by clicking on a tab.
+Currently, the "Interactions" view is selected, and you can move from one view to the other by clicking on a tab.
 Sometimes, Dr. Java will change the view automatically when it is appropriate.
-When you compile a program, the output from the compiler will appear in the "Compiler".
+When you compile a program, the output from the compiler will appear in the "Compiler Output" view.

-Output" view.
 The "Console" is the area for text-based input and output for a Java program, and this is where you will see the results of running your program.